-If you have a handful of cumin seeds of unknown origin, you can go ahead and plant some of them, but if they are hybrid seeds, they probably won't grow.
-The best seeds are obtained by open-pollinating heirloom plants, which typically means allowing bees and other pollinators to do the work.
+If you have a handful of cumin seeds of unknown origin, you can go ahead and sow some of them, but if they are hybrid seeds, they probably won't grow.
+The best seeds are obtained by open-pollinated heirloom plants, which typically means allowing bees and other pollinators to do the work.
 If you're interested in creating a seed bank for future plantings, grow your first crop from heirloom seeds, and all subsequent crops will be direct descendants with the same characteristics.

 How to Harvest Cumin

-You can collect the seeds by following the advice given in the Bible and thwacking the plants with a stick, but a more efficient method is to cut five or six plants, immerse the seed pods in a paper bag with a few holes to allow air to circulate and hang them upside down.
+You can collect the seeds by following the advice given in the Bible and thwacking the plants with a stick, but a more efficient method is to cut five or six plants, enclose the seed pods in a paper bag with a few holes to allow air to circulate and hang them upside down.
 The seed pods will dry out thoroughly in seven to 10 days, after which you can dislodge them by shaking the bag or brushing the pods with your fingers.
 When you put them in an airtight container and store them in a cool, dry location out of the sun, they'll keep for two years.